NarmathaBala/vsts-extension-retrospectives/CONTRIBUTING.md

 ### Code

 1. The project is developed using the [.NET Core](https://docs.microsoft.com/en-us/dotnet/core/) development platform.
-The 'CollaborationStateService' web project contains the code for the backend service.
+The `CollaborationStateService` web project contains the code for the backend service.
 Since .NET Core is platform independent, project can be developed on any operating system.

-2. The 'ReflectBackend.ReflectHub' class contains the implementation of all the functions that the backend service supports.
+2. The `ReflectBackend.ReflectHub` class contains the implementation of all the functions that the backend service supports.
 New methods should be added here to support more real time scenarios.